 Q: Is rail transport a viable alternative to trucks?

-A: The railway connecting Abidjan to Ouagadougou is a long-standing piece of infrastructure.
+A: The railway connecting Abidjan to Ouagadougou is a long-standing line.
 However, its current operational efficiency, reliability, and capacity for transporting oversized or sensitive industrial equipment must be carefully verified during the planning phase.
 For most projects, road freight remains the more common, flexible, and predictable solution.

 Conclusion and Next Steps